Factbox - ECB QE: what markets expect and what it might mean

-LONDON Financial markets are primed for the European Central Bank to launch a quantitative easing program on Thursday in an attempt to revive the moribund euro zone economy and inflation.
+LONDON Financial markets are primed for the European Central Bank to launch a quantitative easing programme on Thursday in an attempt to revive the moribund euro zone economy and inflation.

 The following shows how markets are set up for the meeting, key factors to watch, and possible consequences: